Hanna Terry: College career

-Club
+Club career

-Portland Thorns

 Hanna Terry signed as a free agent for the Portland Thorns on July 25, 2014.
 Terry made her Thorns FC debut as an amateur player against the Washington Spirit on June 15 as a second-half substitute.
 She appeared in her first official match a professional as a second-half substitute July 27 at Seattle Reign FC and ended the season having played in two games.

 Terry was on the roster for the 2015 season.
 On August 21, 2015, the Thorns announce the release of Hanna Terry for unspecified reasons.
 In her second season for Thorns FC in 2015, Terry, 24, appeared in six matches, logging 131 minutes.

 She was waived by the Portland Thorns FC in August 2015.

-International
+International career

 Terry was selected to represent Sweden in the Women's U23 Four Nation Tournament in La Manga, Spain in February/March 2013.
 Terry came on as a substitute for the Swedish team in a game v. the USA U-23 team on March 4, 2013.

 Terry, whose mother was born in Sweden, holds dual citizenship in both the United States and Sweden.
 She pursued a spot on the Swedish national team for much of her soccer career, and her placement on the U23 squad was her first international experience.